sidiousvic/77.js/JOURNAL.md

 ```

 - Used my own each function from yesterday in lieu of `forEach` as practice.

+### Exercises

+- [steamroller.js](exercise/steamroller.js)

+## Tue 19 Mar 2019

 - Built functions `binaryzer` and `debinaryzer` that translate between strings of characters and space separated binary code.

 ### Exercises

-- [steamroller.js](exercise/steamroller.js)
 - [binaryzer.js](exercises/binaryzer.js)
 - [debinaryzer.js](exercise/debinaryzer.js)